 1. Proposals regarding area-based management tools, including marine protected areas, under this Part shall be submitted by Parties, individually or collectively, to the secretariat.

-[2.
-Parties may collaborate with relevant stakeholders, including global, regional, subregional and sectoral bodies, as well as civil society, indigenous peoples and local communities, in the development of proposals, as set out in article [19] [19 bis] under this Agreement.]
+2. Parties should collaborate with relevant stakeholders, including States, global, regional, subregional and sectoral bodies, as well as civil society, indigenous peoples and local communities, in the development of proposals, as set out in article [19] [19 bis] under this Agreement.

 3. Proposals shall be formulated on the basis specified in paragraph 1 of article 17 bis.